dddrrreee/cs140e-23win/labs/1-compile/1-make/README.md

 This `Makefile` has four rules:

-  - `all` --- this rule is the first rule in the makefile so is what the only rule `make`  will run by default, including any rules it recursively depends on.  `make` will ignore all other rules (e.g., `clean`).
+  - `all:` --- this rule is the first rule in `Makefile.0`, so is what `make`  will run by default, including any rules it recursively depends on.
 This first rule does not need to be called `all`.
     Ours states it depends on `main` and `test` rules so `make` will also run these rules (in that order).

-  - `main` --- this rule makes the `main` program by invoking the default compiler (held in the `CC` variable).
+  - `main:` --- this rule makes the `main` program by invoking the default compiler (held in the `CC` variable).
 It is what we will refine in most of the rest of this document.